Pinning the lining of the hat into the hat

 I folded it a bit to give some dimension, and then tied it around the hat where the hatband would normally go, securing the knot invisibly with a safety pin in the back (mostly in case I totally changed my mind and wanted to do something different later…

-Then, just time for my critter, and the hat is done!
+Then, just time for my event, and the hat is done!

 Stay tuned.. and I’ll show a post with the finished hat (although not the finished outfit…)